Speedy Cash Review

 - Draw additional cash on an existing loan.

 - Search for store locations and contact information.

 Users have complained about painfully slow loading times for the app.
-One complained,

 "It takes forever to load.
 I'll probably just delete the app and go online instead."